chrokh/toow-old/labs/bridge-pattern.md

 After having defined our video sources, let's establish a means of playing video.

 - Defining an abstract class called `VideoPlayer` that serves as the "bridge" between our video source and the mode of playback.
-- It should take an instance of `ISource` in the constructor.
+- It should take an instance of `IVideoSource` in the constructor.

 ### Step 4: Define concrete players